 The first stage of the recruitment process was a written test.
 The second stage was an oral presentation and the applicant used ‘text to speech’ software.
 He claimed no discrimination at either of these stages.

 The third and final stage, a ‘question and answer’ session, was particularly important under the scoring system.
 It was obvious to the interviewers by then that the applicant was under a substantial disadvantage in the session due to his severe stammer.
 The Council did allow more time for the interview.
 Even so, the amount of information the applicant was able to convey compared to other candidates was much reduced.
 The tribunal found that the Council failed to make sufficient reasonable adjustments in relation to this session, and made suggestions as to what the Council could have done.

-The applicant was awarded compensation.
+The tribunal awarded the applicant compensation.

-The applicant applied for a job as Census Support Officer at the Council.
+The claimant applied for a job as Census Support Officer at the Council.
 He stated on the application form that he was disabled by reason of “stammering”, but gave no indication of its severity.
 He left blank the question: “Do you have any special requirements the Council needs to consider if you are shortlisted for interview?”
-The applicant also confirmed his perception of himself as disabled on an equal opportunities monitoring form he completed at the same time.
+The claimant also confirmed his perception of himself as disabled on an equal opportunities monitoring form he completed at the same time.

 The recruitment process

 The Council considered the claimant a strong candidate on paper and shortlisted him for interview.
 (In the circumstances the Council were required to interview him anyway under the ‘two ticks’ scheme, ‘Positive about Disabled People’, but would have shortlisted him even apart from that because of his qualifications and experience.)
 He was one of only four candidates actually interviewed.

 The two Council officers concerned decided that the recruitment process would consist of three elements:

 - a written test of aptitude in relation to the analysis and interpretation of data;